Haze1166/KarmaQuit/README.md

-# KarmaQuit
-> A gamified mobile app to help users quit smoking through social leaderboards and charitable donations.

-## 🧠 Core Concept
+KarmaQuit - The Game That Helps You Quit Smoking
+Status: In Progress

+🧠 The Vision: Turn Willpower into Superpower
-KarmaQuit transforms the difficult journey of quitting smoking into a motivational game.
-Instead of just tracking progress, it creates a real-time feedback loop based on your daily choices.
+KarmaQuit is a mobile app concept designed to transform the lonely, difficult journey of quitting smoking into a motivational, social, and altruistic game.
+Instead of just tracking stats, it uses psychological drivers like competition, loss aversion, and purpose to create a powerful, positive feedback loop.

-- **Resist an Urge?** → Get **+1 Point** & climb the leaderboard.
-- **Give in to an Urge?** → Get **-1 Point**.
-- **The Karma Hook:** When you resist, you get the option to donate the money you saved to a verified cancer patient or research fund.

-## ✨ Key Features
+✨ Key Features

-- **🎯 Urge-Based Scoring:** A simple, powerful system to gamify every single moment of temptation.
+🎯 Gamified Scoring
+A simple +1 / -1 point system for every urge you face.

+🏆 Social Leaderboards
-- **🏆 Global & Local Leaderboards:** Compete with friends, people in your city, or users around the world for the top spot.
+Compete with friends, your local community, and users globally.

+❤️ Karma Donations
-- **❤️ Karma Donations:** Turn your willpower into a real-world good deed.
+Turn your willpower into a real-world good deed by donating saved money to cancer funds.

+🤖 AI-Powered Coach
+A planned 24/7 AI companion to provide motivation and support during cravings.

+📊 Progress Analytics
-- **📊 Progress Analytics:** Track your smoke-free streaks, money saved, and health improvements.
+Visualize your journey with stats on money saved, health regained, and personal triggers.

-- **🤖 AI Motivational Coach:** Get personalized support and tips when you need them most.
+🫁 Interactive "Live Lung"
+A visual representation of your healing journey that rewards your progress.

+🛠️ Tech Stack
+Landing Page (Current)
+HTML5

+Tailwind CSS

+JavaScript (ES6+) for interactivity

+Formspree for the email waitlist form

+Mobile App (Planned)
+Frontend: Flutter or React Native

+Backend: Firebase or Supabase

+AI Integration: OpenAI GPT API

+🚀 Running the Landing Page Locally
+Clone the repository

+Navigate to the project folder

+Open the index.html file in a browser

+Tip: Use a live server for the best experience (e.g., with the VS Code Live Server extension)

+📈 Project Status
+This project is in the pre-launch and validation phase.
+The goal is to:

+Communicate the core vision

+Gather user interest through a waitlist

+Collect feedback to shape the MVP development

+🤝 Contributing
+Although this is an early solo project, feedback is welcome.
+If you have ideas or notice issues with the landing page, feel free to share your thoughts.